Updating summer 2023- original post 2021-

 My sister and I just started reading the book The Addiction Inoculation, Raising Healthy Kids in a Culture of Dependence, by Jessica Lahey.
 A few chapters in, we are a little overwhelmed at what is now known about the brain chemistry and brain science of children from age 10 to 24, and the vulnerability of addiction during these years.
 And it is such a great read so far, looking at the history of alcohol use in our country, and I can’t wait to read what the inoculation is, which I know is not one thing!
 I keep thinking, BOOK CLUB!

 A big part of my WHY in my work is to heal the effects of addiction/codependency and to take the shame out of it all.
-I lead a Tuesday Night circle of support, which is Alanon inspired, and started with COVID.
+I lead a monthly circle of trust, which was a Tuesday circle of of support for 3 years, which is Alanon inspired (we focus on taking care of ourselves), and started with COVID.
 We hold space for each other, many people affected by addiction in their families.
 It is a circle that is able to talk about all the effects, and how we keep focusing on our own recovery and self-care.
 My Be Rooted program is a deep dive into our own healing, we focus on: